dreth/SWJsonTranslations/README.md

-# Little translator for SW JSONs
+# Little translating tool for SW JSONs

 ## Before using this, some notes